Principality of Valona: History

-John died in 1363 from the plague, and was succeeded by Alexander, possibly his son, who ruled until ca. 1368.
-He continued his father's policies, maintaining close ties with Ragusa, whose citizenship he acquired.
-In 1372, John's unnamed daughter was married to Balša II of the Serbian Balšić noble family, who received Valona, Kanina, Berat and Himara as a dowry.
 Many of Valona's citizens fled to the island of Saseno and asked for Venetian protection.
-Balša continued to expand his territory in the western Balkans, inheriting Zeta in 1378 and conquering Dyrrhachium from Karl Topia soon after, whereupon he assumed the title "Duke of Albania", probably after the former Venetian province of the same name.
-Thopia called on the Ottomans for help however, and Balša was killed in the Battle of Savra near Berat in 1385.
-His widow Komnina recovered control of her patrimonial territory, and ruled it thereafter jointly with her daughter Ruđina.
-Berat however had already fallen to the Muzaka, and their lordship was now confined to the area around Valona, with Kanina, Himara and the fort of Pyrgos.
+Balsha continued to expand his territory in the western Balkans, inheriting Zeta in 1378 and conquering Dyrrhachium from Karl Topia soon after, whereupon he assumed the title "Duke of Albania", probably after the former Venetian province of the same name.
+Thopia called on the Ottomans for help however, and Balsha was killed in the Battle of Savra near Berat in 1385.
+His widow Comita recovered control of her patrimonial territory, and ruled it thereafter jointly with her daughter Rugina (or Rudina).
+Berat however had already fallen to the Muzaka, and their lordship was now confined to the area around Vlorë, with Kaninë, Himarë and the fort of Pyrgos.

-The principality was now faced with the ever-increasing Ottoman threat; in 1386, Balša's widow offered to cede Valona to Venice in exchange for aid, but the Republic refused, since Valona alone without her hinterland was indefensible.
+The principality was now faced with the ever-increasing Ottoman threat; in 1386, Balsha's widow offered to cede Valona to Venice in exchange for aid, but the Republic refused, since Valona alone without her hinterland was indefensible.
 Following the decisive Ottoman victory at the Battle of Kosovo in 1389, the situation became yet more precarious.
 A similar offer in 1393 was also rejected by a Venice anxious not to antagonize the Ottomans, but another, more comprehensive proposal, followed two years later.
 Through the bishop of Albania, the widow offered to the handover of the entire principality in exchange for a lifelong pension for her and her family of some 7,000 ducats drawn, from the principality's revenue (estimated at 9,000 ducats).
 Negotiations faltered after the widow's death in 1396.
-She was succeeded by Ruđina, who in 1391 had married Mrkša Žarković.
+She was succeeded by Rugina, who in 1391 had married Mrkša Žarković.
 According to Italian sources, the principality was called the Kingdom of Serbia during Mrkša'a period.
-Threatened by Ottoman expansion, both Balša's widow and Mrkša repeatedly offered to surrender Valona and their principality to the Venetians, but they refused or procrastinated.
-After Mrkša's death in 1414, he was briefly succeeded by his widow Ruđina, until the Ottomans took the city in 1417.
+Threatened by Ottoman expansion, both Balsha's widow and Mrkša repeatedly offered to surrender Valona and their principality to the Venetians, but they refused or procrastinated.
+After Mrkša's death in 1414, he was briefly succeeded by his widow Rugina, until the Ottomans took the city in 1417.